 Fill the empty Sun Basket box three-quarters full of soil.
 Spread approximately 1” of compost evenly over the top.

 Cut open one end of the Sun Basket ice pack with scissors.
 Lay the gel on top of the compost.
 Fill the rest of the box with more soil, leaving approximately 1” between the top of the soil and the edge of the box.
 Smooth the top.

 Using the tip of the trowel, make furrows for the seeds, following the packet instructions for depth and spacing.

 Plant the seeds in the furrows.

-Write the name of the plants on the stakes and place at the head of each furrow.
+Using a pen, write the name of the plants on the stakes and place at the head of each furrow.

 Spray the soil lightly with water.
 Keep the surface moist, but not soaking wet, until the seeds sprout.
 And continue to water according to the instructions on the seed packet.